garrettj403/SciencePlots/README.md

       plt.style.use('science')
       ```

-4. Use the `cjk-fonts` Style:
+4. Using the `cjk-fonts` style:

-   - Install the [Noto CJK Fonts](https://www.google.com/get/noto/help/cjk/) before use this style.
-You can download and install from the given link or install with the packages manager:
+   - To use `cjk-fonts`, you need to install the [Noto CJK Fonts](https://www.google.com/get/noto/help/cjk/).
+You can download and install these fonts from the given link or you can install them with a package manager:

       ```bash
       # Ubuntu / Debian